Ash3926/Space_Faculty_CubeSat_Workshop/README.md

 - Camera module is VC0703 Adafruit

 **Folders**
-- **OBC/ADCS/Ground Station Component Files:** Files to be uploaded to the OBC/ADCS/Ground Station respectively for various purposes
+- **OBC/ADCS/Ground Station Component Files:** Files to be uploaded to the OBC/ADCS/Ground Station respectively for various purposes.
+Will be collated into a finalized file for each board in a future commit.
 - **Camera Files:** Files for activating the camera module of the CubeSat.
 Further instruction available in Camera_practice subfolder

 **How to use**